 VIRGINIA VARELA TURNS AROUND (AND RUNS) BANKS

 June 6, 2016 - (Sacramento Business Journal) “A community bank understands small businesses because a community bank is a small business,” Virginia Varela is saying over lunch at the Sutter Club, of which she recently became a member.
 She’s walked the few blocks here from Golden Pacific Bank, where she’s president and chief executive officer.
 This lady knows her banks, from practically every angle, having run four of them as well as serving as a banking regulator.
 She was also one of the first women in the country to work as a banking examiner for the U.S. Treasury Department and put in time with the Federal Reserve and Federal Home Loan banks of San Francisco.
+San Francisco is not only her hometown but also that of her family’s previous four generations.

 GOLDEN PACIFIC BANK ANNOUNCES 1st QUARTER 2016 RESULTS